seanlowjk/Conflict-Serializability-Checker/README.md

 # Conflict-Serializability-Checker

-This mini CLI tool serves to help students taking CS3223 Database Systems Implementation (NUS) to understand the idea of conflict serializability.
+This program serves to help students taking CS3223 Database Systems Implementation (NUS) to understand the idea of conflict serializability.

 ## Prerequisites